Juice-Labs/juice-docs/docs/juice/user-guide/docker/docker-client.md

 - **Docker**: Ensure you have Docker installed and running on your system.
 - **Active Account**: You'll need an active Juice account and access to a pool with available GPUs.
-- **M2M Token**: Generate an M2M token from your juice account to enable automated login within the container.<br/>See the [Machine-to-Machine (M2M) Tokens](/docs/juice/user-guide/cli-app/m2m-tokens.md) section of the Juice (Pro) User Guide for instructions.
+- **M2M Token**: Generate an M2M token from your juice account to enable automated login within the container.<br/>See the [Machine-to-Machine (M2M) Tokens](/docs/juice/user-guide/cli-app/m2m-tokens.md) section of the Juice User Guide for instructions.
 - **Juice Tarball**: Download the latest juice Linux tarball from [app.juicelabs.co](https://app.juicelabs.co)

 ## Creating the Docker image: